Skip to Content

 This Mediterranean white bean salad is fresh, bright, light, vegetarian (or easily made vegan), and comes together in minutes.
 A healthy one-bowl filling recipe, perfect as a side or to bring to barbecues!

-Serve as part of a selection of salads, with some crusty white bread (try my easy homemade bread recipe) to mop up the delicious sauce.
+Serve as part of a selection of salads, with some crusty white bread (try my easy vegan soda bread recipe) to mop up the delicious sauce.

 Or go deluxe with this as a main with a side of 15-minute garlic bread (the best ever, I swear) or as part of a spread alongside a spinach and sweet potato salad with some spicy Whole30 balsamic mustard dressing.